ucgmsim/Velocity-Model-Viz/README.md

 - the first is where transect locations are automatically determined from a user specified domain (case AUTO);
 - the second is where the transect locations are given directly by the user (case USER).

-For each of the aforementioned cases there is the option to either generate slices directly (type GENERATE) or to extract velocity transects  (type GENERATE) from VM binary files (which themselves are generated as part of this process for use in ground motion simulation).
+For each of the aforementioned cases there is the option to either generate slices directly (type _GENERATE) or to extract velocity transects  (type _EXTRACT) from VM binary files (which themselves are generated as part of this process for use in ground motion simulation).

 Each of the different methods for plotting velocity extracts are run the same way by setting parameters in a '.py' file then executing ```python genDomain.py [myParametersFile]``` where  [myParametersFile] is the python file containing user specified parameters.
 The required parameters for each type are detailed below.